 Other functions of purring

 Purring while begging food is a classic example of animal learning.
 Cats purr most of the time, and the sound likely reminds the owner to feed the cat.
 If the pattern continues, the cat quickly learns to intensify purring, and the owner finds that it is hard to resist — the sound of purring is irresistible, unbearable, and hypnotic.
+Interestingly, cats recognize who of their owners feed them and then will purr at exactly the same person.

 There might be other functions of purring, as well.
 You may have heard that purring promotes bone density and healing.
 But is it so?